 Video Format Timing (or Video Timing)-The waveform associated with a Video Format.
-Note that a specific Video Format Timing may be associated with more than one Video Format (e.g., 720x480p formatted in the 4:3 Picture Aspect Ratio or a 720x480p formatted in the 16:9 Picture Aspect Ratio).
+Note that a specific Video Format Timing may be associated with more than one Video Format (e.g., 720x480p formatted in the 4:3 Picture Aspect Ratio).